 Pier 6 Flower Field

-One of BBP’s newest features, the Pier 6 Flower Field, is also one of its most beautiful.
-A full half-acre of native wildflowers, a garden of this scale is unprecedented in the Park.
+At the Pier 6 Flower Field, a full half-acre of native wildflowers grows.
 Stroll around and through this gorgeous planting to catch the views of both the garden and the skyline.

-Waves of colorful flowers bloom from spring until late fall, as the pink and red drifts of summer flowers turn to the yellows and purples of fall.
+Waves of colorful flowers bloom from spring until late fall, as the pink and gold drifts of summer flowers turn to the blues and purples of fall.
 Visitors to the Pier 6 Flower Field will find colorful milkweeds, asters, and goldenrods.
-You can download a plant list for the Flower Field here.

 Cordgrass dominates the salt marsh because it can withstand oxygen-constricting salt water.
 While most plants die when their roots lose oxygen, Cordgrass is able to move oxygen from its leaves to its submerged stems.
 As debris accumulates in the cordgrass over time, soil builds up above the waterline and creates habitat for less salt-tolerant plants.
 In a natural salt marsh this process builds new landmass that expands outwards into the ocean.
 At Brooklyn Bridge Park, we maintain this ecosystem as a salt marsh, removing the debris.

-The lawns of Brooklyn Bridge Park are perfect for picnicking, playing, relaxing, movie watching and, of course, the opera.
+The lawns of Brooklyn Bridge Park are perfect for picnicking, playing, relaxing, and enjoying a show.
 The stunning views and lush green grass makes the lawns a wonderfully special place to be.

-BBP is proud to maintain all Park lawns organically, with no chemical herbicides or synthetic fertilizers.
+Brooklyn Bridge Park is proud to maintain all lawns organically, with no chemical herbicides or synthetic fertilizers.
 This is a complex and experimental process because turf lawns are an unnatural ecosystem – the grass is not native, the soil is compacted, and the plants are continuously cut to keep them low.

-The BBP turf team succeeds in keeping lawns rich and verdant by creating a healthy soil ecosystem with stable populations of the symbiotic organisms that help grass grow.
+The turf team at Brooklyn Bridge Park succeeds in keeping lawns rich and verdant by creating a healthy soil ecosystem with stable populations of the symbiotic organisms that help grass grow.
 After evaluations, both the organisms and the grasses are fed with organic nutrients and compost tea.

-The biggest challenge in maintaining Park lawns is compaction.
+The biggest challenge in maintaining lawns is compaction.
 Pressure from foot traffic squeezes soil, making it hard for grass roots to grow.
-In order to keep lawns green, BBP periodically closes lawns when they are wet from rain or after big events.
-Lawns are also closed twice a week to allow them to rest.
-Dogs are never allowed on Park lawns.
+In order to keep lawns green, they are closed after rain storms or large events and closed twice a week to allow them to rest.
+Dogs are not allowed on lawns.
 The turf team regularly aerates, reseeds, and top-dresses the grass to keep the turf lush and healthy.
 Please note that lawns will occasionally be closed for this maintenance, but the majority of lawns will always be open.

-Look up on Piers 1, 5 and 6 to find our three green roofs.
+Look up on Pier 1, Pier 5, and Pier 6 to find our three green roofs.
 Each contains shrubs and flowers well adapted to the dry and windy conditions.
 Green roofs perform important functions for the park and the buildings they grow on: cooling the structures in the summer and insulating them in winter, reducing rainwater runoff and mitigating urban heat island effect.
 Flowers and branches can be seen in spring spilling over the edges and down the walls.
 For more information, check out our sustainability section.